nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 This PageProvider will return a `DocumentModelList` ordered in the same order as a StringList field.

+> [!NOTE]
+> This is the upgrade of a very old PageProvider.
+Notice it is easy to now to get the same result with just some JS Automation.
+> We keeop it here as an example of use.

 ### Usage

 * You need to: